-Panels should also consider whether or not it is appropriate for the respondent to be able to practice during any period of registration on the Sex Offenders Register.
+Panels should also consider whether or not it is appropriate for the respondent to be able to practise during any period of registration on the Sex Offenders Register.

-C: Misconduct Group - Discrimination, non-sexual harassment and bullying
+Discrimination, non-sexual harassment and bullying

 This group covers misconduct arising from unlawful discrimination, non-sexual harassment and bullying.
 For guidance on sanctions for sexual harassment, panels should refer to B: Misconduct of a sexual nature.
 Misconduct of this type should attract serious sanctions not only to reflect the nature of the behaviour but to send a clear signal that it is entirely inappropriate and will not be tolerated at the Bar.
-Such misconduct can take place in many ways, whether directly or indirectly, including but not limited to: face to face, verbally, in writing (any form including social media), by phone or via images.
+Such misconduct can take place in many ways, whether directly or indirectly, including but not limited to face to face, verbally, in writing (any form including social media), by phone or via images or by encouraging or instructing any other person to do so.